Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Methods

-Our dataset, the CMS Limited Dataset (CMS LDS), consists of a national 5\% beneficiary sample of Medicare FFS Part A and B claims from 2008 to 2012.
+\textbf{Data Preprocessing:} The available dataset, the CMS Limited Dataset (CMS LDS), consists of a national 5\% beneficiary sample of Medicare FFS Part A and B claims from 2008 to 2012.
 The 2008 claims had only quarter date specificity so we used them solely to fill out the medical history for 2009 inpatient stays, by assuming that each 2008 claim fell in the middle of its given quarter.
 We trained the readmission models on 2009 -- 2011 admissions, and evaluated the models on 2012 admissions.

 After grouping claims into coherent episodes, based on date, provider, and patient overlap, we filtered for inpatient-specific episodes with certain characteristics to use as index admissions.
 We retained only episodes where the patient had a continuous prior year of Part A/B enrollment.
 We also excluded episodes from consideration as index episodes if they did not correspond to discharges to less-intensive care (excluding death and most inpatient-to-inpatient transfers).
-Additionally, we used the official CMS methodology for determining whether each episode is a planned admission, acute admission, or potentially planned admission~\cite{2015MeasureInformation}.
+Additionally, we used the official CMS methodology for determining whether each episode is a planned admission, acute admission, or potentially planned admission~\citep{cms2015MeasureInformation2015}.
 For each episode we then computed the waiting time to either the next unplanned acute episode or death, or until censorship due to the end of the observation window.
 In the end, the training dataset consisted of approximately 1.2 million inpatient episodes, of which approximately 17\% were followed by an unplanned acute inpatient episode or death within 30 days.
 The histogram of the wait times is presented in Fig.~\ref{fig:histogram}.

 For each episode, we collected all billing codes, creating lists of concurrent procedure and diagnostic codes.
 Additionally, we collected the preceding four quarters of history for each episode, aggregating billing codes on a lagged quarterly basis.